Embracing Family Values

 Curran, D. (1984).
 Traits of a Healthy Family.
 New York: Ballantine Books.

 Doherty, W. (1997).
 The Intentional Family.
 New York: Addison-Wesley Company, Inc.

-Brittany Gronewold, MA, CFLE, currently works with churches in the St. Louis, MO area teaching classes on marriage enrichment, rituals, child development, and parent education.
+At the time of publication, Brittany Gronewold, M.A., CFLE, worked with churches in the St. Louis, Missouri, area teaching classes on marriage enrichment, rituals, child development, and parent education.